 Paterson wrote: “We send it forth into the world “unheralded” by any previous note of praise.
 We leave it to be its own letter of recommendation to an intelligent and liberal public and to work its way by its merits.”
 Paterson’s reference to the word unheralded, is an obvious ploy for potential readers of his new newspaper to make a link to his previous endeavour.

-It was never a foregone conclusion that Paterson would enter the realm of national politics so shortly after his arrival, but in 1851, he revealed his true colours by issuing the a controversial pamphlet entited: “Absolute necessity of Resident Government in the Eastern Province, Cape of Good Hope, and on the eligibility of Uitenhage as the site pointed out by nature herself for the seat of the Supreme Power in British South Africa.”
+It was never a foregone conclusion that Paterson would enter the realm of national politics so shortly after his arrival, but in 1851, he revealed his true colours by issuing the a controversial pamphlet entitled: “Absolute necessity of Resident Government in the Eastern Province, Cape of Good Hope, and on the eligibility of Uitenhage as the site pointed out by nature herself for the seat of the Supreme Power in British South Africa.”
 An appendix therein contained statistics and a suggested form of “Constitution for the various South African States.”

 In reply, Paterson received an astonishing letter from a Mr. Adderley addressed to John Paterson as if he was even then a power in Parliament.
-Mr Adderley beseeched Paterson “to get your own Government out of the hands of Downing Street and those appointed from thence.
+Mr. Adderley beseeched Paterson “to get your own Government out of the hands of Downing Street and those appointed from thence.
 When you have a real South African Government by fair and free representation of yourselves, it will surely be best decided then whether Cape Town should be the Capital or whether two separate Governments should direct the Eastern and Western Provinces, and after that, comes the question [of] which position in the East would serve the purpose of Capital best.”

 Perhaps Paterson was floating a trial balloon but the response from Adderley must surely have surprised him.

 Never one to let the grass grow under his feet, Paterson entered into another printing venture in 1852.
 In this case, he printed a long poem of 270 pages by M.B.
 Hudson entitled A Feature in South African Frontier Life based upon the wanderings of a frontier family, but embracing a complete record of the Frontier War of 1850-51.
-This book is available as a free ebook.
+This book is available as a free eBook.

 On 30th August 1851, Paterson became solely responsible for the newspaper being proprietor, editor, publisher and printer.